Supriyo-Mandal/SDESheetChallenge/Day 5/Majority Element-I/README.md

 ## 🎯 Interview Reminder

-Keywords like **maximum subarray**, **largest contiguous sum**, or **best continuous segment** should make me think about Kadane's Algorithm.
+Whenever you see phrases like **"appears more than n/2 times"**, think beyond frequency counting.

-If the interviewer asks for an O(N) solution and the problem involves a running sum, checking whether a negative contribution should be discarded is usually a strong hint.
+If the problem guarantees the existence of a majority element, Boyer-Moore Voting Algorithm should immediately come to mind.

 ---

 ## 🔗 Challenge Progress

-Day 2 / 45 ✅
+Day 5 / 45 ✅

 #SDESheetChallenge
 #takeUforward